Braverman says green policies cannot ‘bankrupt’ people as Sunak mulls changes

 Mr Sunak stressed that the Government remains committed to the target of net zero emissions by 2050, but will achieve it “in a better, more proportionate way”.

-He said that politicians “of all stripes have not been honest about costs and trade offs” and accused previous Tory governments of taking “the easy way out, saying we can have it all”.
+He said politicians “of all stripes have not been honest about costs and trade-offs” and accused previous Tory governments of taking “the easy way out, saying we can have it all”.

 The prospect of a major shift in the Conservatives’ approach was swiftly condemned by the green wing of the party.